 Below you find some additional notes regarding the PHP requirements for Drupal.
-Individual module may have specific requirements and configurations needed, please double check module documentation as well.
+Individual modules may have specific requirements and configurations needed, please double check module documentation as well.
 Within the Drupal interface, it is highly recommended that caching be enabled under admin/config/development/performance.
 This will help increase the performance of your Drupal installation and the end user experience.
 For more details see Caching to improve performance.

 PHP from different sources